 Flowers: The flowers range from light blue to purple, are about 1 inch across with the 5 flattened (spreading) lobes joined at their bases to form a tube as long as the flower lobes are wide.
 The lobes are not notched and are widest near the tips.
 The 5 stamens and pistil are inside the tube and do not protrude.
 The outer calyx of the flower is a dark green, linear in shape with 5 long pointed lobes (teeth), densely hairy.

-Habitat: Wild Blue Phlox grows from a fine rhizomatous root system in moist woods, best with dappled sun.
+Habitat: Wild Blue Phlox grows from a fine rhizomatous root system in moist woods, partial shade to shade, best with dappled sun, wet-mesic to dry-mesic moisture conditions.
 They die back by mid-summer after setting seed.
 Infertile shoots will remain green longer.

 Names: The genus Phlox covers 67 species, mostly in North America.
 The word is from the Greek phlox and means 'flame' which referred to a Greek plant that had a flame colored inflorescence atop a slim erect stem.
 The species name, divaricata, is Latin, meaning "spreading" or "growing in a straggling manner".
 The author name for the plant classification - 'L.', is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.